-This class mainly contains proportional business (90% of premium and 80% of reserves).
-The surety business (around 40% of premiums and reserves) is mainly performance bonds.
+This class mainly contains proportional business (92% of premium and reserves).
+The surety business (around 32% of premium and 29% of reserves) is mainly performance bonds.
 The rest of the portfolio is credit insurance.
 Both are mid-term business (in case of litigation, the indemnification occurs only when the litigation is over).
-For credit insurance the underlying risks are companies only, for which the insurance contract is meant to secure the payment of their invoices.
+For credit insurance, the underlying risks are companies only, for which the insurance contract is meant to secure the payment of their invoices.
 It is worth mentioning that the insurer can unilaterally terminate the contract whenever he wants.
-Europe accounts for 65% of the reserves and 65% of premiums.
+Europe accounts for 66% of premium and 71% of the reserves.

 4.9.
-Worldwide motor non proportional and facultative
+Worldwide motor non-proportional and facultative

 The main risk covered is auto liability.
-Bodily injuries represent the largest part of both premiums and reserves of this class.
+Bodily injuries represent the largest part of both premium and reserves of this class.

 It is worth mentioning that the underlying risks are long term business.
-From a reinsurance point of view this class is expected to have a longer development length than the motor proportional class, as only claims that overcome the threshold (as defined in the reinsurance contract) are concerned.
+From a reinsurance point of view, this class is expected to have a longer development length than the motor proportional class, as only claims that overcome the threshold (as defined in the reinsurance contract) are concerned.
 This can create a significant lag between the time when the loss occurs and the time when its cost reaches the threshold.
-As these claims are the most expensive they are also more complex and the medical and legal procedure that leads to the final cost is longer and more uncertain than for smaller claims.
+As these claims are the most expensive, they are also more complex and the medical and legal procedure that leads to the final cost is longer and more uncertain than for smaller claims.
 There are also sometimes payments in annuities (against lump sums) that can increase the duration.
-In case of inflation, part of the additional cost would be shared between the cedents and SCOR thanks to the contractual indexation clauses.
+In case of inflation, part of the additional cost would be shared between the cedents and SCOR, thanks to the contractual indexation clauses.

-An important part of this class is motor third party liability on French market: around 25% premiums and 40% of reserves.
-The second largest part is motor third party liability on UK market: 20% premiums and 15% reserves.
+An important part of this class is motor third party liability on French market: around 38% premium and 50% of reserves.
+The second largest part is motor third party liability on UK market: 19% premium and 17% reserves.
 There is almost no Facultative business in this class.